Ultimate Guide To Nepal

 • You should refrain from hugging, kissing, and skinship during your first meeting with Nepali people.
 We are very conservative and not open to PDAs.
 So, a polite handshake or Namaste will work.

-• Before visiting Kathmandu, be prepared for the chaos of the city.
+• Before visiting Kathmandu, be prepared for the chaos.
 Thamel streets are primarily bustling with local vendors, people, rickshaws, motorcycles, and cars.

 • Make sure to have a visa before coming to Nepal.
 Travel insurance will be a bonus.